 Chair and Managing Director

-Her thought leadership and board participation are equally as diverse as her career experience.
-She is APEGA’s 2020 Centennial Leadership Award recipient.
-Borealis became the inaugural (2020) BC CleanTech Transformation Advocate award winner.
+Her thought leadership is equally as diverse as her career experience.
+She is APEGA’s 2020 Centennial Leadership Award recipient and 2021 nominee for Engineers Canada Gold Medal Award.
+Borealis became the inaugural (2020) BC CleanTech Transformation Advocate winner.
 A 2020 Clean50 Top Project Award for the “Fuel for Reconciliation” project was shared between Borealis and Kitselas Geothermal.
 Remarkably, both the Borealis (Sustainaville) and Kitselas (Fuel for Reconciliation) projects were included on The Future of Good’s Canada’s Top 100 Recovery Projects list for their COVID economic recovery potential.
-Regionally, she is a Fellow of The Natural Step’s Alberta Energy Futures Lab.
 Nationally, she is the Chair and a Founder of the Canadian Geothermal Energy Association.
-Globally, she was a director of the International Geothermal Association and remains a part of a committee charged with crafting geothermal resource specifications for the United Nations.
+Globally, she was a director of the International Geothermal Association and was a long-time member of a committee crafting geothermal resource specifications for the United Nations.

-Locally she has served on the Board of Directors of Alberta Innovates.
-Nationally she was an Officer of Alterra Power (Magma Energy), a director of Youth Science Canada, an evaluator for the Canada Foundation for Innovation and a board member at Petroleum Technology Alliance Canada and Deep Earth Energy Production.
+Locally she has served on the Board of Directors of Alberta Innovates and was an inaugural Fellow of The Natural Step’s Alberta Energy Futures Lab.
+Nationally, she was an officer of Magma Energy, a director of Youth Science Canada, and a board member at Petroleum Technology Alliance Canada and Deep Earth Energy Production.
 Internationally she had a seat on the Executive Committee of the International Energy Agency’s Geothermal Implementing Agreement.
-She was also an Expert Evaluator for the European Commission and the US DOE’s geothermal programs and revised that role again in 2020.
+She was also an Expert Evaluator for the European Commission and US DOE’s geothermal programs.

-She has dedicated a substantial part of her career to demonstrating that Canada does not have to choose between the economy and the environment.
-Alison enthusiastically leans into Borealis’ B Corp certification and uses the company as a force for good, especially around providing mentoring opportunities to women and youth, and fostering workplace inclusion and diversity.
-Borealis is proud that “Equal by 30” has globally recognized its diversity leadership.
+She has dedicated a substantial part of her career to demonstrating that Canada doesn’t have to choose between the economy and environment.
+Alison enthusiastically leans into Borealis’s B Corp certification and uses the company as a force for good, especially around providing mentoring opportunities to women and youth, and fostering workplace inclusion and diversity.
+Borealis is proud that Equal by 30 globally recognizes its diversity leadership.